 Children are very active, they love to play and explore the world around them.
 Which is a wonderful thing but can sometimes lead to accidents.
-Needless to say, unintentional and unforeseen eye injuries in children are a pretty common occurrence.
-For that reason, we are here to guide you in what to do in different situations and react promptly with first aid.
+Unintentional and unforeseen eye injuries in children are a pretty common occurrence.
+We are here to guide you in what to do in these situations and act promptly with first aid.

 Why Learning First Aid for Eye Injuries is So Important?